ABbiodiversity/cure4insect/README.md

 summary(xy)
 ```

-Spatial `id` can be specified as planning/management region:
+Spatial IDs can be specified as planning/management regions:

 ```R
 ## Natural Regions